AndreaSheehan/phase-0-tracks/web_dev/request_cycle/htp_requests.md

 POST - Submits data to be processed to a specified resource.
 We used this while making forms in our html sites.

+COOKIE

+A message given to a Web browser by a Web server.
+The browser stores the message in a text file.
+The message is sent back to the server each time the browser requests a page from the server.
+Helps pages load quickly as you are "recognized"
+Helps target ads.

+When you fill out a form, this information is packaged into a cookie and sent to your Web browser which stores it for later use.
+The next time you go to the same Web site, your browser will send the cookie to the Web server.
+The server can use this information to present you with custom Web pages.
+So, for example, instead of seeing just a generic welcome page you might see a welcome page with your name on it.

+session cookie only stays with you for the amount of time you are on the site.  goes away when you close your browser.

+persistent cookie is  a permanent, stored cookie.
+It is on a user hard drive until it expires (persistent cookies are set with expiration dates) or until the user deletes the cookie.
+Persistent cookies are used to collect identifying information about the user, such as Web surfing behavior or user preferences for a specific Web site.